aarushi-vermaa/IDS702-Fall2021/Assignments/README.md

-These are all the individual assignments submitted during the course
+This directory includes all the individual assignments submitted during the course